abinnquist/fNIRSpreProcessing/README.md

 		- Trim beginning of data from last trigger
 		- Trim beginning of data with supplemental .mat
 		- Trim beginning of data with supplemental spreadsheet (.csv, .xls, .xlsx)

-		- NOTE: if using supplemental .mat or spreadsheet
+	- NOTE: if using supplemental .mat or spreadsheet trim time MUST be in frames and in correct format
-			- If .mat:
+		- If using a .mat:
 			- Single subjects: 2D matrix (i.e., sub x scan)
 			- Hyperscan: 3D matrix (i.e., dyad x scan x sub)
 		- If spreadsheet 2D regardless (i.e., one sheet):
 			- Single subjects: sub x scan1, ... scanN
 			- Hyperscan: dyad x scan1_sub1, ... scanNsubN

 OPTION 2: as a function
 - In the command window: addpath(genpath('fNIRSpreProcessing'))